Healthy Homes Assessment Waiohiki

 Rental Property Home Assessments Waiohiki

-Areas of rental properties that are impacted by The Healthy Homes Standard in Waiohiki include each:
+Property rental areas that are affected by Health Homes Standard.
+Healthy Homes Standard in Waiohiki include each:

 • Dining Rooms